 While the majority of establishments on Pelee Island have potable water, much of the island is not connected to the municipal water systems.
 It is best to ask the owner of the establishments you are in and otherwise consume bottled water when unsure.

 Pelee Island offers a variety of motels, bed & breakfasts, and cottage rentals.
 Check out our list of featured Accommodations for more information.

-Regularly scheduled flights connect us to Windsor during the winter months when the boat does not run.
+Regularly scheduled flights connect us to Windsor during the winter months when the ferry does not run.
 Call (519) 724-2115 for reservations.

-While the tourism industry is dramatically reduced once the boat stops running, there is still much to do on the Island during the winter months.
+While the tourism industry is dramatically reduced once the ferry stops running, there is still much to do on the Island during the winter months.
 Teachers, mechanics, township employees, and nurses all continue their normal work routine in the winter.
 Farmers begin to make plans for the next year, complete equipment repairs, and begin pruning in the vineyards, while businesses make renovations and place orders for next season.
 Aside from work activities, the winter months are a slowing down time, where Islanders have more opportunity for reading, visiting, ice fishing, outdoor ice hockey, or to linger after Friday meals or card parties at the Legion.

-The regular boat schedule will occasionally be interrupted by the weather, primarily due to wind speeds or direction.
+The regular ferry schedule will occasionally be interrupted by the weather, primarily due to wind speeds or direction.

 The stone surrounding the Island came from Island quarries.
 Much of the perimeter of the Island was completed in 1973.